-Wealth management is underestimating the flow of information and influence of social media while wealth clients are beginning to embrace social media.
+Wealth management managers are underestimating flow of info and influence of social media

 Conservative wealth management Chief Executive Officers (CEOs) who haven’t embraced social media themselves often underestimate the flow of information and influence of social media.
 Like Al Gore’s ‘inconvenient truth’ about climate change, the wealth management industry must take notice of the profound changes that social media will have on their business.
 Simply put: Social media is now too big to ignore.